 Faux leather earrings are super popular these days.
-I happen to have some genuine leather samples we got when shopping for a sofa a while back and decided to up-cycle those samples instead of buying faux leather.
+I happen to have some genuine leather samples and decided to up-cycle those samples instead of buying faux leather.

 Leather earrings are so versatile and make the perfect handmade gift for a girlfriend or family member.
 By themselves, they add a rustic touch to any outfit.
 Add a little metallic accent and they are all of the sudden super glam.

-I just want to share a few tips I learned making these genuine leather earrings.
+I just want to share a few tips I learned making these earrings.

 *this article contains affiliate links for your convenience, see full disclosures here